Austoe6/tech-blog/src/content/blog/2018-07-19-avi-format-how-to-convert-to-mp4-and-using-avi-converters.md

 ![wondershare editor](/img/2496__wondersharevideoeditor-2.png)

-WonderShare Video Converter is also one of the good File converters we have currently.
+You can convert AVI file to MP4 using WonderShare Video Converter is also one of the good File converters we have currently.
 It converts over 1000 formats from many devices.
 WonderShare goes to the high end, 4K and VR included.
 This is impressive for this market.
 It literally outperform most of the competition available.

 WonderShare Video Converter Ultimate helps you convert files from a wide range of platforms including Mac, Windows, android and other Apple devices available.